juliakorea/juliakorea.github.io/latest/_sources/stdlib/io-network.txt

    Write the canonical binary representation of a value to the given I/O stream or file.
 Returns the number of bytes written into the stream.

-   You can write multiple values with the same :func:``write`` call. i.e. the following are equivalent:
+   You can write multiple values with the same ``write`` call. i.e. the following are equivalent:

    .. code-block:: julia